What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Step 1: Close your water source valve.

-The first thing you need to do when faced with a blocked toilet is shutting off the supply of water that is behind the toilet.
-This step ensures that no more water enters the tank during your try to get it unclogged.
-The valve usually is found near the bottom of the tank, on the other side.
+The first thing you should do when you encounter a blocked toilet is shutting off water valves behind the toilet.
+This is to ensure that there is no further water entering the tank while you work on unclogging it.
+The valve usually is located near to the base of tank, on the other side.

 Step 3: Use a plunger.

-A plunger is undoubtedly the most efficient tool for clearing toilets of blockages.
-The first step is to gently push down on the plunger until all air is evacuated from it. then press firmly over the hole in your toilet bowl.
-Begin to plunging continuously up and down for around 20 seconds.
-The suction generated when you plunge back and forth will remove any blockages.
+A plunger is undoubtedly the most effective tool for clearing up blocked toilets.
+First, push down gently on the plunger until all air escapes from it, then place it firmly on the hole in your toilet bowl and start plunging continuously up and down for about 20 minutes.
+The suction caused by the movement of the plunger will remove any blockages.

 Tips:

-- Make holes in the sinks or shower drains, if they are close by to prevent the pressure of air from escape as you plunge.
+- Fill in holes around sinks and shower drains if they’re close enough to prevent the release of pressure as you plunge.

-If plunges don’t work you can try this other method to pour half a mug of baking soda as well as one teaspoon of vinegar inside the bathroom bowl.
-Let the mixture sit for about 15 minutes.
-The mixture will start to fizz, and when it stops, pour hot water down (not overly hot) to eliminate the blockage.
+If plunges don’t work Try this method add half a cup of baking soda and 1 cups of white vinegar to the toilet.
+The mixture should sit for around 15 minutes.
+The mixture will start to fizz before it slows down, pour hot water down (not at a boil) to flush out the blockage.

-Step 5 Utilize a coat hanger with wire or a plumbing snake.
+Step 5 Utilize an iron coat hanger made of wire or a plumbing snake.

-If both plunging and baking soda or vinegar methods have failed the problem, it’s the right time to utilize a wire coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cable until you have a long thin wire that has a hook that is bent at one end or use it as a plumbing snake.
-It was made specifically to clear drain clogs.
-Install the snake in your toilet drain hole and then twist, turn, push at the same time until you sense resistance; there’s usually a blockage occurs.
-Gently try to break up any blockages using back-and-forth motion without causing damages in your pipeline.
+If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the time to employ a wire coat hanger, or plumbing snake.
+You can straighten out the coat hanger’s wire until have a thick, thin wire that has an angled hook at one end.
+You can also use the plumbing snake which was made specifically to clear drain obstructions.
+Install the snake in your toilet drain hole and then twist and turn, push to the point where you can feel a resistance. that’s where the blockage usually is.
+Gently try to break up any blockages using back-and-forth motion without damaging the pipeline.

 Note:

-Step 6: Switch on the water supply and test the result
+Step 6: Restart the water supply and verify the results.

-Once you’ve removed any obstructions, it’s essential to turn on the water supply valve on the toilet bowl.
-After that, flush it a few times to ensure that all water flows smoothly now!
+Once you’ve removed any blockages, it is crucial to turn off the valve for water flow that is behind your toilet bowl once more.
+After that, flush it a few times to make sure the water is flowing freely!

 Tools | Description |